How Your Authoritarian Religious Upbringing Led to an Insecure Attachment Style

 Authoritarian parenting in religious homes often comes with an expectation of strict adherence to traditional gender roles.

-For instance, daughters may be taught to prioritize submissiveness and domestic duties, while sons may be encouraged to be authoritarian figures themselves — “godly leaders” if you will.
+For instance, daughters may be taught to prioritize submissiveness and domestic duties, while sons may be encouraged to be authoritarian figures themselves (a.k.a “godly leaders”).

-This can restrict children's freedom to explore their identities and interests, creating a sense of inadequacy if they fail to conform.
+This can restrict children’s freedom to explore their identities and interests, creating a sense of inadequacy if they fail to conform to rigidly prescribed gender roles.

 This may also result in more significant trauma as a child develops and comes to realize their sexual orientation or gender identify does not align with their parents’ expectations.

-In authoritarian homes, the response to sexual diversity of often cruelty and perhaps even shunning.
+In authoritarian homes, the response to sexual diversity is often cruelty and perhaps even shunning.

 Authoritarian parents often have strict rules about what media their children may interact with and what types of “influences” they’re allowed to be around.